-- Converting your repayments from principal and interest to interest only
+- Converting your repayment types from principal and interest to interest only

 - Reduced repayments